JonathanCai/2048/README.md

 ## Quick Run

-* Download the project and run `mvn jetty:run` and open the http://localhost:8555
+* Download the project and run `mvn jetty:run` and open the `http://localhost:8555`
-* Download the war and deploy to a local Tomcat and open the configured host
+* Package to the war and deploy to a local Tomcat and open the configured host

 ## Project Setup